Species Introduction

 Q: How do I properly acclimatise my Leopard Pleco to my aquarium?

-Acclimatising your Leopard Pleco is crucial for its health.
+Acclimatisation is crucial for the health of your Leopard Pleco.
 Begin by floating the sealed bag in the aquarium for about 15-20 minutes to equalise the temperature.
-After this, gradually introduce aquarium water into the bag over a period of 30-60 minutes, using a method such as the drip acclimation technique.
-This process helps the fish adjust to the new water parameters.
-Once acclimatised, gently transfer the pleco into the tank without adding the bag water.
-Avoiding sudden changes in water chemistry will significantly reduce stress and improve the chances of successful integration into your aquarium.
+Next, gradually introduce small amounts of aquarium water into the bag every 10 minutes for approximately one hour.
+This process helps them adjust to the new water chemistry.
+After acclimatisation, gently release the Pleco into the tank without adding the bag water to avoid contaminating your aquarium.

 ✓ Expert Tip